-You are entitled to a range of benefits and services in this country.
+Guests are entitled to a range of benefits and services in this country.

-As a first step, the government will provide every person arriving from Ukraine with a payment of £200 to help cover immediate costs while you settle in.
+As a first step, the government will provide every person arriving from Ukraine with a payment of £200 to help cover immediate costs while they settle in.
 Over 320 payments have already been made.

 These payments will be made by the local borough or district council in East Sussex – Eastbourne Borough Council, Lewes District Council, Hastings Borough Council, Rother District Council or Wealden District Council.

 The Department for Work and Pensions has provided an extensive guide on the support available for Ukrainians guests arriving in the UK, including information and guidance on National Insurance, Universal Credit, Child Disability Allowance, your rights at work, how to find a job, and CV and interview tips.
-See Guidance in Ukrainian, for people from Ukraine living in the UK.
+See Guidance for people from Ukraine living in the UK.

 Opening a bank account in the UK will make it easier for you to get support or to receive wages from work